akashm776/Recipe-Database-Management-System/README.md

 ## Usage
+1. run `mongod` in a terminal
-1. Open the project in a terminal
+1. Open another terminal and navigate to the project
 1. `cd backend`
 2. `source venv/bin/activate` (If you're using a virtual environment)
 3. `python -m flask run` to launch the backend